dannyfeng1/character_sheet_creator/README.md

   - Tuesday: Make an information display box.
 Make each character sheet element clickable and return a description to the display box.
 Refactor this to be used in character creation form.
 Create a dice roller that displays results in the info box.
   - Wednesday: Focus on styling.
   - Thursday: Deploy to GitHub pages

+## Bonus Features
+Features that could be added in the future:
+  - A way to export the character sheet so users can save them.
+  - Multi classing options.
+  - Combatant creation.